 Studies on CBN

 A 2012 study by Farrimond, Whalley, and Williams found that CBN stimulated lab rat’s appetite.
 Even though CBN is still relatively unknown, its therapeutic potential was known decades ago.

 In a 1984 study by Craig, Allara, and Colasanti, the researchers gave concentrations of CBN to cats over nine days.
 Although a single dose had little effect on the cats’ intraocular pressure, chronic use caused a marked reduction in tension.
 The research team concluded that CBN was potentially useful for glaucoma.

-An earlier study, conducted by Karler, Cely, and Turkanis in 1974, found that CBN was a useful anticonvulsant.
-They tested the compound, along with several other cannabinoids, on mice that had undergone a maximal electroshock test.
+An earlier study conducted by Karler, Cely, and Turkanis in 1974 found that CBN was a useful anticonvulsant.
+They tested the compound and several other cannabinoids on mice that had undergone a maximal electroshock test.
 The team determined that CBN was one of the most effective treatments with a ‘peak effect’ time of around two hours after administration.

 What Is CBN Oil?

-Its chemical structure has only slight differences to that of THC.
+CBN’s chemical structure has only slight differences from that of THC.
 You can also use a plant’s CBN content to get an estimate of how old it is.

 If you intend to extract CBN from a plant, make sure you wait beyond the standard harvest time before proceeding.
 When the trichomes turn amber or yellow, you should be good to go.
 Please remember that CBN’s boiling point is 365 degrees Fahrenheit, slightly higher than that of THC.
-Realistically, you should look for CBN oil or related products from companies with expertise in aging, curing, and drying buds.
+Realistically, it would help if you looked for CBN oil or related products from companies with expertise in aging, curing, and drying buds.

 Final Thoughts on Cannabinol (CBN)